ODINN-SciML/ODINN.jl/docs/src/inversions.md

 In data assimilation, one aims at calibrating a model such that the predictions match the observations.
 The observations can be either an initial, intermediate or final state or observations over time.
 When we try to invert a trajectory by matching multiple states or observations over time, we are referring to a transient inversion.

-In the standard setting, inversions are made with respect to some quantity of interest that is involed in the iceflow equation, i.e. the mechanistic model.
+In the classical setting, inversions are made with respect to some quantity of interest that is involed in the iceflow equation, i.e. the mechanistic model.
 This can be for example the creep coefficient $A$ for the Shallow Ice Approximation (SIA) like in [bolibar_universal_2023](@cite).
 This parameter can be constant for one glacier or vary with respect to space (i.e. in a grid), in which case a spatial regularization is added to make the inversion problem well-posed.

 Another way to invert a parameter in an iceflow equation is to parametrize the quantity of interest, let us say $A$, by other quantities which can be in the case of [bolibar_universal_2023](@cite), the long term air temperature $T$.
 The optimized variable is not $A$ but the parameters $\theta$ and the mapping $(T,\theta)\mapsto A(\theta,T)$ defines a parametrization of the ice rheology.
 We refer hereafter to this kind of inversion as a *functional inversion*, where the goal is to optimize the parameters of a regressor specifying a function, rather than directly optimizing parameters or coefficients of a mechanistic model.

-We summarize the main differences between the two kind of inversions hereafter, and then we explain how we perform inversion of the initial conditions (i.e. glacier state).
-But first let us define the loss functions used in ODINN.
+We summarize the main differences between the two kind of inversions hereafter, and we specify the case for performing inversions of the initial conditions (i.e. glacier state), which are a sub-case of classical inversions.

 ## Classical inversions